University of Oxford: Founding

 The University of Oxford's foundation date is unknown.

 While no official papal bull established Oxford, the university emerged in the 12th century as part of Western Europe's Catholic educational system.
+Nevertheless, a scholarly tradition observable in the 16th century claimed a far earlier 7th-century foundation by Archbishop Theodore of Tarsus (668–690).
+This claim lacks documentary support, at least in the surviving record.

 Early teaching was conducted by clerics like Theobald of Étampes, and the curriculum focused on theology and canon law, reflecting its ecclesiastical roots.
 Most scholars were members of the clergy until the Reformation.

 In the 1300s, the chronicler Ranulf Higden wrote that the university was founded in the 9th century by Alfred the Great; the story is today considered apocryphal, although it was believed until the 18th century.
 It is known that teaching at Oxford existed in some form as early as 1096, but it is unclear when the university came into being.
 Scholar Theobald of Étampes lectured at Oxford in the early 1100s.

-The university experienced rapid growth beginning in 1167, when English students were expelled from the University of Paris by order of King Henry II, who, amid tensions with France and the Church, banned his subjects from studying abroad—prompting many scholars to return and establish a thriving academic community in Oxford.
+The university experienced rapid growth beginning in 1167, when King Henry II of England, amid tensions with France and the Church, banned his subjects from studying at the University of Paris.
+King Henry's order prompted many scholars to return and establish a thriving academic community in Oxford.
 The historian Gerald of Wales lectured to such scholars in 1188, and the first known foreign scholar, Emo of Friesland, arrived in 1190.
-The head of the university had the title of chancellor from at least 1201, and the masters were recognised as a universitas or corporation in 1231.
+The head of the university had the title of chancellor from at least 1214, and the masters were recognised as a universitas or corporation in 1231.
 The university was granted a royal charter in 1248 during the reign of King Henry III.
 After disputes between students and Oxford townsfolk in 1209, some academics fled from the violence to Cambridge, later forming the University of Cambridge.